Gallogly College of Engineering

 - Distinction: the college may recommend that the degree With Distinction be conferred on students who have a combined cumulative grade point average of 3.40 and With Special Distinction on students who have a combined cumulative grade point average of 3.70.

 - Honors: the Honors College may recommend the degree cum Laude, Magna cum Laude or Summa cum Laude.
 Special requirements, in addition to the regular requirements for graduation, are approved by the Honors College.

 Degrees are formally conferred at spring commencement and convocation, and fall convocation exercises.
 However, degrees are also awarded in absentia at the end of summer session.
 All diplomas are mailed to students following the official graduation date.
 The degree and date of the diploma are entered on the student’s permanent academic record.
 The date of graduation is the last day of the semester or summer session in which all requirements for the degree are completed.
 When a student completes all requirements for a degree, other than at the close of a semester or summer session, the Office of Academic Records, upon request, will issue a certified statement that the student is eligible for the degree as of the date when the requirements for the degree were completed.

 Refer to the Graduate tabs within each of the Gallogly College of Engineering academic units' pages of this catalog for information concerning graduate work.

-Honor Societies: In addition to university-wide honor societies and organizations the Gallogly College of Engineering has a robust participation in engineering professional honors societies such as: Pi Tau Sigma, Sigma Gamma Tau, Chi Epsilon, Eta Kappa Nu, Alpha Pi Mu, and Pi Epsilon Tau and well as general engineering honors societies such as Alpha Sigma Kappa and Tau Beta Pi.
+In addition to university-wide honor societies and organizations, the Gallogly College of Engineering has a robust participation in engineering honor societies such as Tau Beta Pi, Pi Tau Sigma, Sigma Gamma Tau, Chi Epsilon, Eta Kappa Nu and Alpha Pi Mu.

 Tau Beta Pi